 As my husband’s vision grows a little blurrier each year (remember he is over 100) he swears he doesn’t see the wrinkles on my face – just my sweet smile which makes everything look good.
 Perhaps all the mineral powders floating in the air in our bathroom has clouded his vision.
 He is sweet, says all the right things.
 Smart man.

 Katrina Smith is owner/operator of Little Black Dress Home Staging in Sarasota County.
-She is also a licensed Florida Realtor with Steve Martin Homes Group and Coldwell Banker Residential Real Estate.
+She is also a licensed Florida Realtor with Steve Martin Homes Group and RE/MAX Platinum Realty.
 A home décor specialist from the Gross Point Michigan area, Katrina has been professionally preparing and staging homes in and around Sarasota County since 2007.
-Katrina has also held a full cosmetology license since 1997 which qualifies her to discuss topics such as these.
+Katrina has also held a full cosmetology license since 1997.